Setting Up Your Treadmill Desk or Standing Desk With Proper Ergonomics

 - Can I add-on a desktop monitor mount?

-LifeSpan offers workplace wellness products to assist individuals interested in adding a treadmill desk to the office.
+LifeSpan offers exercise desks to assist individuals interested in adding a treadmill desk to the office.
 Providing guidance and support to help with choosing the appropriate desk and treadmill for the worker as well as for the work area.
-If you have any questions regarding which LifeSpan treadmill desk will best fit your needs, please feel free to contact a LifeSpan Workplace specialist at 877.654.3837 option 2.
+If you have any questions regarding which LifeSpan treadmill desk or standing desk will best fit your needs, please feel free to contact a LifeSpan Workplace specialist at 877.654.3837 option 2.

 Increasing Your Productivity & Health in the Workplace [Infographic]